opencv/opencv/modules/imgproc/doc/histograms.rst

     :param hist: Input histogram that can be dense or sparse.

-    :param backProject: Destination back projection aray that is a single-channel array of the same size and depth as  ``arrays[0]`` .
+    :param backProject: Destination back projection array that is a single-channel array of the same size and depth as  ``arrays[0]`` .

     :param ranges: Array of arrays of the histogram bin boundaries in each dimension.
 See  :ocv:func:`calcHist` .